 The evaluation of the Project work at the end of the semester will be based on the project report and a Viva-Voce Examination by a team consisting of the supervisor (as one of the internal examiners), one internal examiner and one external examiner for each programme.
 The controller of Examinations shall appoint the internal examiner and external examiner.
 Prior to the viva, the controller of examination will send the project report to an external examiner selected from a panel of examiners submitted by the concerned Head of the department and get the evaluation report from the examiner for 50 marks (weightage 10 marks).
 Students are required to publish M.E /M. Tech based on his/her project work has to publish or present a paper in a reputed journal/ national or international conference.
 The published paper and certificate of participation in the conference has to be a part of the project report.
-The breakup of marks for the Phase II project work is as in Table 11.
-The guideline for mark allotment for publications may be on the lines listed in Table 12
+The breakup of marks for the viva-voce and mark allotment for Publications is as follows in Table 11.
+The guideline for mark allotment for publications maybe on the lines listed in Table 12.